KernelGamut32/terraform-fundamentals-public/exercises/03/README.md

  ------------------------------------------------------------------------

 Note: You didn't specify an "-out" parameter to save this plan, so Terraform can't guarantee that exactly these actions will be performed if "terraform apply" is subsequently run.
  ```

- * from the above output, we can see that terraform will create a single S3 object in our bucket
+ * From the above output, we can see that terraform will create a single S3 object in our bucket
- * an important line to note is the one beginning with "Plan:"–1 resource will be created, 0 will be changed, and 0 destroyed
+ * An important line to note is the one beginning with "Plan:"–1 resource will be created, 0 will be changed, and 0 destroyed
 <br/><br/>
 1. Let's go ahead and let Terraform create the S3 bucket object.
 Try a different method of passing in your `student_alias`
 variable when running the apply: